klaarnut/user-docs/en/create-new-website.md

 ![image](images/fontsize.png)

-Increase or decrease a font size bt choosing on the drop-down list.
+Increase or decrease a font size by choosing on the drop-down list.

 #### Paragraph